 Health problems in women during pregnancy can range from general problems like the common cold, pneumonia, or the flu, to pregnancy-specific issues like preeclampsia or gestational diabetes.

 Baby-specific issues can include chromosomal disorders, neural tube conditions, and excess or insufficient weight.
-However, because you and your baby are so closely connected during pregnancy, he may be affected as well by any health problems that you face, and vice versa.
+However, because you and your baby are so closely connected during pregnancy, they may be affected as well by any health problems that you face, and vice versa.

 How can general health problems affect your pregnancy?

-When you’re pregnant, your body has to turn your immune system down a few notches, so the the cells that defend your body from harm don’t identify your baby as an intruder and go after him.
+When you’re pregnant, your body has to turn your immune system down a few notches, so the the cells that defend your body from harm don’t identify your baby as an intruder and go after them.

 Unfortunately, this increases the likelihood that you contract some sort of illness that can negatively affect both your health and your baby’s.
 That’s why women are encouraged to stay away from certain foods that may contain harmful bacteria like salmonella and listeria, and avoid sick people.